Bruges: Golden age (12th to 15th centuries)

 In 1089, Bruges became the capital of the County of Flanders.
 Bruges received its city charter on 27 July 1128, and new walls and canals were built.
 By the 12th century, the city had gained an autonomous administration.
 Het Zwin (Golden Inlet), the tidal inlet of Bruges, was crucial to the development of local commerce.
 Since about 1050, gradual silting had caused the city to lose its direct access to the sea.
 A storm in 1134, however, re-established this access, through the creation of a natural channel at the Zwin.
 The new sea arm stretched to Damme, a city that became the commercial outpost for Bruges.

-Bruges had a strategic location at the crossroads of the northern Hanseatic League trade and the southern trade routes.
+Bruges had a strategic location at the crossroads of the northern Hanseatic League trade, who had a kontor in the city, and the southern trade routes.
 Bruges was already included in the circuit of the Flemish and French cloth fairs at the beginning of the 13th century, but when the old system of fairs broke down, the entrepreneurs of Bruges innovated.
-They developed or borrowed from Italy, new forms of merchant capitalism, whereby several merchants would share the risks and profits and pool their knowledge of markets.
+They developed, or borrowed from Italy, new forms of merchant capitalism, whereby several merchants would share the risks and profits and pool their knowledge of markets.
 They employed new forms of economic exchange, including bills of exchange (i.e. promissory notes) and letters of credit.
 The city eagerly welcomed foreign traders, most notably the Portuguese traders selling pepper and other spices.

-With the reawakening of town life in the 12th century, a wool market, a woollens weaving industry, and the cloth market all profited from the shelter of city walls, where surpluses could be safely accumulated under the patronage of the counts of Flanders.
+With the reawakening of town life in the 12th century, a wool market, a woolens weaving industry, and the cloth market all profited from the shelter of city walls, where surpluses could be safely accumulated under the patronage of the counts of Flanders.
 The city's entrepreneurs reached out to make economic colonies of England and Scotland's wool-producing districts.
 English contacts brought Normandy grain and Gascon wines.
 Hanseatic ships filled the harbor, which had to be expanded beyond Damme to Sluys to accommodate the new cog-ships.

 In 1277, the first merchant fleet from the Republic of Genoa appeared in the port of Bruges, the first of the merchant colony that made Bruges the main link to the trade of the Mediterranean.
 This development opened not only the trade in spices from the Levant but also advanced commercial and financial techniques and a flood of capital that soon took over the banking of Bruges.
 The building where the Genoese Republic housed its commercial representation in the city still survives, now housing the Frietmuseum.